Hong Kong FA Cup Junior Division

 Hong Kong FA Cup Junior Division (香港足總盃初級組) is a football competition in Hong Kong established in 2013.
 All lower division teams in the First Division, Second Division and the Third Division are included in the competition.

-Sun Hei is the most successful club, winning 2 titles.
+Sun Hei and Central & Western are the most successful clubs, both winning 2 titles.

 History

-FA Cup Preliminary Round was founded by the Hong Kong Football Association in 2013, replacing the abolished Hong Kong Junior Challenge Shield.
-Between 2013 and 2016, the competition is designed to allow lower division clubs to qualify for the tournament proper.
+FA Cup preliminary round was founded by the Hong Kong Football Association in 2013, replacing the abolished Hong Kong Junior Challenge Shield.
+Between 2013 and 2016, the competition was designed to allow lower division clubs to qualify for the tournament proper.
 In 2016, after the HKFA decided not to allow lower division clubs to compete in the tournament proper anymore, it was then renamed to FA Cup Junior Division.